Attorney general Suella Braverman contradicted by own department on Rwanda policy

 The attorney general has been publicly contradicted by her own department over whether the government's Rwanda deportations policy is illegal.

-Suella Braverman last week claimed the UK needed to leave the European Convention of Human Rights to go ahead with the removals – arguing that they would be found unlawful under the treaty.
+Suella Braverman last week claimed the UK needed to leave the European Convention on Human Rights to go ahead with the removals, arguing that they would be found unlawful under the treaty.

 But Ms Braverman’s department has now again claimed that the policy is legal after all, as it prepares to defend it in court.